CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 4. Implications for existing rockets (No one is as smart as me) + Starship competition (economics)
 5. Conclusion (work into above section?)

-This is a demand analysis.

-At first glance, Stoke's Nova appears to be an immensely exciting R&D project without much commercial appeal.
-In a world where the currently most successful rocket (and throughout history) is a 20 ton class partially reusable launch vehicle, it is difficult to see exactly how such a comparativly small rocket will compete.
-Data is the answer to all your problems, so I've answered all my questions with my <a href="https://docs.google.com/spreadsheets/d/1VOgRbnAsQZdGIPoemRj5ApSLk_jxGanNliWEPnBB3p4/edit?usp=sharing">dataset</a> on successful western orbital launches from 2018-2023 inclusive and will convey all insights in this blog post.

-Stoke's Nova rocket is perfectly sized to compete for existing satellite launches and future constellations.
-It can compete for LEO satellite launches as the average mass of customer payloads on Falcon 9 is 4.4 tons (ex.
-Dragon).
-Furthermore, full reusability allows Nova to launch constellations even with its 5t LEO capacity.
-The launch cost must be several times lower than competitors and reusability allows for this.
-Finally, the fully reusable architecture lends itself to becoming a cargo/crew capsule and refilling in orbit to address high energy orbits and potentially Moon/Mars landings.

-### <b>Full Reusability Makes Constellations Addressable</b>

 1. Current competition is partially reusable, (downrange vs. RTLS, ie. size)
 2. Constellations can be launched on any size of rocket (Neutron Vs. New Glenn)
 3. Nova is 4x smaller than F9, so will have to launch 4x+ cheaper, possible through full reusability